Cray-HPE/docs-csm/install/create_system_config_cds.md

 # Create system configuration using cluster discovery service

-This stage walks the user through creating the configuration payload for the system using Cluster Discovery Service (CDS) to generate seedfiles and paddlefile.
+This stage walks the user through creating the configuration payload for the system using Cluster Discovery Service (CDS) to generate seed files and paddle file.

 Run the following steps before starting any of the system configuration procedures.